aureus5/MatrixMultiplicationInverse/README.txt

 This package is developed using Clion.
 The project can be directly opened and run to obtain results comparing the algorithms.

+The packaged is in my github repository: https://github.com/aureus5/MatrixMultiplicationTranspose.git  From here you can see my dev record.

 commonUtils.h contains methods that are used by both matrix transpose and multiply.

 Code for matrix transpose is in MatrixTranspose.h.